You are here

-We have an automated password reset form available on our website where you can request a reset of your live or train CM/ECF account.
-Click Here to reset your CM/ECF password with Florida Northern Bankruptcy.
+Contact CMECF_Helpdesk@flnb.uscourts.gov if you are a current ECF account holder and have forgotten your password.
 Note that this will not reset your password in any other court, including the U.S. Bankruptcy Courts for the Middle or Southern Districts of Florida, even if you have previously requested a uniform login with the courts.
 Nor will it reset your Central Sign On password for NextGen courts.

 What do I do if I file a case in error or file a case twice by mistake?

-Immediately notify the Clerk’s Office of the error as soon as possible.
+Immediately notify the Clerk’s Office of the error.
 Contact the Clerk's Office at 850-521-5001 or 866-639-4615 to obtain the fax number so that you can fax us a letter stating that the case was filed in error and requesting that it be closed.

 How do I cancel an online payment that should not have been made?

 You cannot cancel a payment once it has been made.
 Instead, you can file a motion requesting a refund.

 - Confirm that you have entered the correct information into Pay.gov (via the payment window)